 Only deputies who have completed a 48-hour POST certified training regarding the use of this weapon will be issued this rifle.
-Additionally, they must qualify with this rifle twice a year and train monthly for 8 hours.
+Additionally, they must qualify with this rifle twice per year and train monthly for 8 hours.

-Approximately 31 hours of personnel training time during 2022 resulting in an estimated staff expense of \$1907.00.
+Approximately 80 hours of personnel training time during 2023 resulting in an estimated staff expense of \$4,920.
 These staff hours were paid using the Santa Cruz County Sheriff's Office general budget.
-The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2023.
+The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2024.

-The Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.
+Otherwise, the Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.

 Prior to using a rifle, officers must be certified by POST instructors in the operation of the rifle.
-Additionally, all members that operate any rifle are required to pass a range qualification twice a year.
+Additionally, all members that operate any rifle are required to pass a range qualification twice per year.

 Use is established under Sheriff's Office Policy 305.
-It is the policy of this agency to utilize rifles only for official law enforcement purposes, and pursuant to State and Federal law regarding the use of force.
+It is the policy of this agency to utilize rifles only for official law enforcement purposes, and pursuant to state and federal law regarding the use of force.